kangkyuchang/kangkyuchang/README.md

 front-end & back-end development, AI modeling, game development, IoT development, cryptography implementation and security.
 I am passionate about leveraging this broad skill set to build innovative and reliable technology solutions, and I thrive in environments that value both depth and versatility.
+Currently, my focus is centered on the synergy between AI and cybersecurity.
+I am actively developing comprehensive security solutions that span from endpoints to system-wide architectures.
+My core expertise lies in:
+  AI for Security: Leveraging machine learning to detect, analyze, and preemptively respond to complex threats.
+  Security for AI: Implementing robust frameworks to protect AI models and data pipelines from emerging vulnerabilities.

 ==================================================